sveltejs/eslint-plugin-svelte3/README.md

 ### `svelte3/named-blocks`

-When an [ESLint processor](https://eslint.org/docs/user-guide/configuring#specifying-processor) processes a file, it is able to output named code blocks, which can each have their own linting configuration.
+When an [ESLint processor](https://eslint.org/docs/user-guide/configuring/plugins#specifying-processor) processes a file, it is able to output named code blocks, which can each have their own linting configuration.
 When this setting is enabled, the code extracted from `<script context='module'>` tag, the `<script>` tag, and the template are respectively given the block names `module.js`, `instance.js`, and `template.js`.

 This means that to override linting rules in Svelte components, you'd instead have to target `**/*.svelte/*.js`.
 But it also means that you can define an override targeting `**/*.svelte/*_template.js` for example, and that configuration will only apply to linting done on the templates in Svelte components.

 The default is to not use named code blocks.

+### `svelte3/typescript`

+If you use TypeScript inside your Svelte components and want ESLint support, you need to set this option.
+It expects an instance of the TypeScript package.
+This probably means doing `'svelte3/typescript': require('typescript')`.

+The default is to not enable TypeScript support.

 ### `svelte3/compiler`